-Taking cuttings is easy to do and can be done with so many plants.
+Taking summer cuttings is easy to do and can be done with so many plants.
 Early summer is a great time to give it a go as the plants are actively growing, so your cuttings will root easily.
 If you’re growing tender plants, taking cuttings is also a good way to make sure you have extra plants in case of a harsh winter.

 Start with the basics

 Some plants root more readily than others.
 Choose a healthy-looking stem of new growth that doesn’t have any marks or blemishes.
 The new growth should be firm but still flexible and not woody.
 For softwood cuttings, it's also best to choose growth with no flowers.
 If you can’t find any stems without flowers, then pinch out the blooms or buds, and keep an eye on the cuttings to keep them free of flowers.
 The best time to take cuttings is early in the day, when the plant is full of water.

 Use a gritty peat-free compost with perlite added.
 Use a clear plastic bag to hold in the moisture, making sure the leaves don’t touch the bag, as this encourages rot.

 The best time to take cuttings is early in the day, when the plant is full of water.

 Place your cuttings in a light position (but not direct sun), don’t overwater and make sure there's good air circulation around them.

 Browse Adam Frost's pick of the best plants to take cuttings from, below.